Last year alone, 405 water voles have been released into the Kielder area, taking the total released from June 2017 to 965.

 It’s great that we’ve been able to support this project through our Branch Out scheme, which has awarded over £300,000 in funding for projects which benefit the natural environment, wildlife and local communities since 2013.”

 ‘Restoring Ratty’ is a five-year partnership project between Kielder Water & Forest Park, Northumberland Wildlife Trust, Forestry Commission England and Tyne Rivers Trust, aimed at the reintroduction of water voles to the Kielder Water and Forest Park area of Northumberland.
-It has all been made possible by National Lottery players through a grant of £421,000 from the Heritage Lottery Fund (HLF).
+It has all been made possible by National Lottery players through a grant of £421,000 from the National Lottery Heritage Fund.

 The water vole was once a common and familiar mammal along our ditches, rivers and streams.
 Unfortunately, habitat declines, pollution of waterways, industrialisation of agriculture, housing development and predation by American mink that escaped from fur farms, have all led to severe water vole declines since the 1960s.